 The question people most frequently ask me is: What brand of ukulele do you play?

 My personal preference is to work with individual luthiers.
 There is something unique and appealing about owning a handmade instrument, especially one you have ordered.
-You can choose the type of woods, the type of tuners and various other details.
+You can choose the type of woods, the type of tuners and various other details such as the action.
 You can even choose your decoration.
 I personally prefer no bling!
 For me it’s all about the sound and the playability.
 Luthiers usually have a waiting list and it is always hard to have to wait several months for your new ‘baby’.
 But it is also a time of great excitement and anticipation.
 There is nothing quite like that moment when you first touch the strings and the instrument becomes yours!

 So how do go about ordering a ukulele from a luthier?